lemonase/lemonase.github.io/content/posts/fetching-data.md

 and `urllib` are great for working with HTTP, but the [requests](https://requests.readthedocs.io/en/master/) package provides an even easier way to interact with HTTP servers.

-Chances are you already have it installed as a dependency somwhere, but if not, just do a `python -m pip install requests`.
+Chances are you already have it installed as a dependency somewhere, but if not, just do a `python -m pip install requests`.

 ```python3